 Patterson added, “Now more than ever the future of public education is especially significant particularly for African American schoolchildren who are often relegated to poor learning environments.
 As a black woman Dorothea understands this elevated need for students of her district, and we look forward to working with her in this critical endeavor.”

 The founding of The PuLSE Institute was inspired by the writings of prominent Detroit journalist and author Bankole Thompson, whose illuminating and influential work on economic and racial justice issues has elevated the discourse around poverty and inequality in the city.
-Thompson serves as the editor-in-chief of the Institute and the chair of the Academy of Fellows.
+Thompson serves as the editor-in-chief of the Institute and the dean of the Academy of Fellows.

 “To address the poverty crisis in Detroit, we must be willing to discuss the need for equitable education for students who are in poverty.
 Our failure to examine the varying risk factors that serve as a barricade to the success of young people who grow up in poverty stricken environments in the city will mean deeper and complicated challenges for the future.
 This is where Dorothea brings a unique perspective in placing these issues under the microscope of The PuLSE Institute so that we can better prioritize what should matter most for the future of Detroit,” Thompson said.
 “Poverty has become so prevalent in our public school system but it gets overshadowed by the headline stories regarding the political fights between educational powerbrokers.
 It is time we look into the classroom and discuss how poverty negatively affects students’ abilities to learn.
 It would be a fatal mistake to think that Detroit will recover fully without an educated understanding of the need to tackle poverty’s damaging impact on our schools.”